Skip to main content

 History

-The Oak Canyon Lift Station was constructed in the early 1990s and sits within an island at the end of Oak Canyon Ct.
-It pumps wastewater from that low point back up to Ridgemark where it ultimately gets treated at the Ridgemark Wastewater Treatment Plant.
+The Oak Canyon Lift Station was constructed in the early 1990s and sat within an island at the end of Oak Canyon Ct.
+It pumped wastewater from that low point back up to Ridgemark where it ultimately got treated at the Ridgemark Wastewater Treatment Plant.
 The lift station was originally intended to be replaced when the property west of it would develop, so infrastructure was installed to allow for that future possibility.
 Now, the Vista del Calabria development (directly west of Oak Canyon Ct) has installed a new lift station on Enterprise along with the proper infrastructure to redirect Oak Canyon wastewater flow to it.

 Construction